eclipse-keyple/keyple-distributed-remote-java-api/README.md

 ## Overview

-The **Keyple Distributed Remote** Java API contains the core Keyple interfaces for development of Keyple distributed remote plugins.
+The **Keyple Distributed Remote Java API** is dedicated to the development of specific Keyple distributed remote plugins.
+It normalizes the interactions between a Keyple remote plugin and the main Keyple service.

-This library **should not be imported explicitly** by the main application.

-## User Guide & Download Information
+## Documentation & Contribution Guide

-The full documentation, including download information is available in the **Documentation** section of the official Keyple website [keyple.org](https://keyple.org)
+The full documentation, including the **user guide**, **download information** and **contribution guide**, is available on the Keyple website [keyple.org](https://keyple.org).

 ## Javadoc